Braxxian/The-Auld-Pub/README.md

 the pub, giving the user a good feel for the environment
 * The header clearly navigates the site and responds to user interaction
 * Clicking or tapping the Logo zooms back to the home page
+* Clicking or tapping the 'gigs','contact' & 'grill' takes the user to the relevant page

 * Parallax scrolling ensures a pleasing experience to the user
 * The footer gives links to all our social media pages
 * The site gives clear information about musical events and the food on offer